IT’S TOO LATE FOR ESTATE PLANNING ONCE YOU’RE A NEWS HEADLINE

 Further Reading

 First, decide whether an outside professional group will plan the event or an internal group within the company.
-The external group has advantages regarding reducing liability, but budget is a factor.
-Regardless of the above choice, ...
+An external group has advantages regarding reducing liability, but budget is a factor; for related liability guidance see Trust Company...

 You might want to reconsider if you're procrastinating planning for long-term care.
-More than 66% of those reaching at least 65-years-old will need some form of long-term care.
-One of the main challenges is figuring out how to pay for living longer w...
+More than two-thirds of people who reach age 65 will need some form of long-term care, and life expectancy combined with rising costs makes funding that care a majo...

 When you start your very first job, you probably don't think about retirement.
-However, you owe it to your future self to start planning for retirement now at the beginning of your work career.
-Here are seven tips that help you grow your nest egg. &n...
+You owe it to your future self to begin planning now so your savings have time to grow.
+Be serious about saving for retirement now.
+By saving early, you take advantage ...

-Planning for the future of any child can be a difficult undertaking, but for those with special needs children, the task is often unimaginably emotional and daunting.
-Despite the difficultly, the importance of ensuring a child with special needs will...
+Planning for the future of any child can be difficult, and for families with special needs children the task is often especially emotional and challenging.
+Careful planning helps ensure a child with special needs will have basic needs met, receive ...